Health and wellbeing

 Mental health

 All of us face stress and situational/psychological stress at times.
-There is a difference between a mental illness and mental health issue as detailed below:
+There is a difference between a mental illness and mental health issue as detailed below.

 Mental illness (for example, bipolar disorder, schizophrenia, recurrent depression) is a chronic condition and more severe than a mental health issue.
-Although mental illness can respond very well to treatment, the condition and its symptoms can flare up throughout life.

-Mental health issues (for example, reactive depression, anxiety, phobias) are transient and generally overcome via internal coping mechanisms as well as external help such as short term medication, social support and counselling.
+Mental health issues (for example, reactive depression, anxiety, phobias) are transient and generally overcome via internal coping mechanisms as well as external help such as short-term medication, social support and counselling.

 It is important to be self-aware and spot the early warning signs that you are feeling mentally unwell.